tymish/docs/usecases/1-0-register.md

 when
-  the vendor navigates to the url in a browser the system loads a registration form.
+  the vendor navigates to the url in a browser

+then
+  the system loads a registration form

-then, when
+when
+  the vendor fills
-  the vendor submits the form,
+  and submits the form

+then
-  the system completes their registration
-    and notifies the vedor.
+  the system completes their registration and notifies the vendor.
 ```